Website Detail Page

 This work is based on research into students' common difficulties in learning Coulomb's law, the superposition principle, and symmetry in electrostatics.
-Some of these findings are available in Student Understanding of Symmetry and Gauss's Law of Electricity, Am.
+Some findings are available in Student Understanding of Symmetry and Gauss's Law of Electricity, Am.
 J. Phys.
 74 (10), 923-936 (2006).
 Details of the design, construction and testing of the tutorial are available in J. Li, Improving Students' Understanding of Electricity and Magnetism, Ph.D.
 Dissertation, University of Pittsburgh (2012) and J. Li and C. Singh, Investigating and improving introductory physics students' understanding of the electric field and superposition principle, Euro.
 J. Phys 38, 055702 (2017).

 ComPADRE is beta testing Citation Styles!

 Disclaimer: ComPADRE offers citation styles as a guide only.
 We cannot offer interpretations about citations as this is an automated procedure.
 Please refer to the style manuals in the Citation Source Information area for clarifications.

 The APA Style presented is based on information from APA Style.org: Electronic References.

 The Chicago Style presented is based on information from Examples of Chicago-Style Documentation.

 The MLA Style presented is based on information from the MLA FAQ.

 E&M Tutorial I: Coulomb’s Law, Superposition Principle, and Symmetry: